hannibunny/orbook/objectrecogniton/_build/html/_sources/features/multiReceptiveFields.md

 The practical procedure is as follows:

-1. Consider which features may be informative for your object recognition task, e.g. colour, gradients, low-requencies, high frequencies, etc.
+1. Consider which features may be informative for your object recognition task, e.g. colour, gradients, low-frequencies, high frequencies, etc.

 2. Apply filters to extract these features at each position $(x,y)$ in the image.